 “Heritage is known throughout the conservative movement and policy community as a solutions factory.
 As a lifelong, movement conservative, I have always seen Heritage as the beacon of conservatism and of the American dream.
 In recent years, as I have worked with Heritage scholars on several issues, I came to appreciate Heritage’s critical role at this particular point in history.
 Coming from a state as free and prosperous as Texas, I’m eager to share the innovative ideas we developed and build on them.”

-In addition to his doctorate, Roberts holds a master’s degree in history from Virginia Tech and a bachelor’s degree in history from the University of Louisiana at Lafayette.
+In addition to his doctorate, Roberts holds a master’s degree in History from Virginia Tech and a bachelor’s degree in History from the University of Louisiana at Lafayette.
 Roberts and his wife have four children.
-They will relocate to the Washington, D.C., area.

 A nonprofit, nonpartisan research and education institute, The Heritage Foundation is the nation’s premier conservative think tank.
 It is the most broadly supported think tank in the world, drawing support from more than 500,000 members.
 Heritage’s policy impact is also unrivaled, with the University of Pennsylvania’s annual report on think tanks recognizing Heritage three years in a row as the think tank with the most significant impact on public policy.